kleinbottle/swanlotus/content/blogs/rust-euler-one/rust-euler-one.md

 ### Venn diagram representation

-I find that viewing a problem pictorially often helps us to grasp it better.
+Viewing a problem pictorially often helps us to grasp it better.
 In this case, it is not a graph but a [Venn diagram](https://www.lucidchart.com/pages/tutorial/venn-diagram) that helps.
-In @fig:venn, we use circles A and B to represent multiples of $3$ and $5$ respectively.
+In @fig:venn, we use circles A and B to represent the sets of multiples of $3$ and $5$ respectively.
 The two circles overlap because there exist numbers that are multiples of both $3$ and $5$: these are the multiples of $15$.

 ![Venn diagram relating multiples of $3$, shown as set $A$, multiples of $5$ as set $B$, and multiples of $15$ as their intersection $A\cap B$.]({attach}images/venn.svg){#fig:venn width=70% .modal-target}